passcod/in-the-pale-darkness-of-dawn/naema/04-negotiations.md

 go.
 It would cause them much pain, so much that she almost called it off several times.

-She picked up a blade, took a deep gulp of air, winced in preparation, and made a shallow cut across her left hand.
+She picked up a kitchen knife, took a deep gulp of air, winced in preparation, and made a shallow cut across her left hand.
 It didn’t hurt as much as she had tought it would.
-Blood pooled in her palm, and she smeared it all over her face, wiping the rest on her sleeves and front.
+Blood pooled in her palm, and she smeared it all over her face, wiping the rest on her sleeves and front, finishing up by messing up her hair.
 The dress would be ruined, she mused absently.
 She could feel the chill of the liquid evaporating on her face.
 She bit her lip, then widened her eyes and tried to look panicked.
 Hels, she _was_ halfway panicked.

 Behind the closed cockpit door, the sound of a blaster started up.
 Naema.